 For an extra boost, ask your stylist for stacked layers at the nape of the neck.
 This look will free your hair from extra weight.
 Thanks to progressively shorter layers in the back of your head, you’ll get extra height at the crown as well as additional thickness.

 Chances are good that you know at least five women who have an asymmetrical bob.
-The style was extremely popular last year, probably because celebrities made it a red-carpet staple.
 Instead of a single length ‘do, your stylist will treat your hair to an off-center cut featuring a deep side part.
 You’ll have the benefit of a long, dramatic swoop that’s flattering to nearly all facial shapes.

 Layers and sharp lines are one of our favorite pairings for short hair.
 Sneaky, subtle shorter pieces in a blunt bob can help create extra volume at the crown of the head and make it look like you have more hair than you really do without ever popping in extensions.
 Who doesn’t want that?

 Go big, girlfriend!
-If you often find your straight hair falling flat throughout the day, your stylist can help you achieve effortless height with the help of strategically placed layers throughout your bob.
+If you often find your straight hair falling flat throughout the day, your stylist can help you achieve effortless height with the help of strategically placed layers throughout your lob.

 It takes a daring woman to choose a haircut that incorporates multiple lengths, but we’re increasingly seeing ladies with stylish undercuts.
 Instead of cropping your full mane into a bob, your stylist will buzz the area above the neck.